-College of LAS > Academics > Interdisciplinary Studies > About >
+College of Liberal Arts & Social Sciences > Academics > Interdisciplinary Self-Designed Program > About >

 Frequently Asked Questions

-All IDS students major in customized individual graduate study.
-This means that if you are only interested in communication, business or philosophy, IDS probably is not the right graduate program for you.
-But, if you want to study communication and business or computer science, telecommunications and information systems and public policy, then IDS is the place for you.
+All our students major in customized individual graduate study.
+This means that if you are only interested in communication, business or philosophy, this program probably is not the right graduate program for you.
+But, if you want to study combinations of communication and business or computer science, telecommunications and information systems and public policy, then this is the place for you.

 Who can apply to the program?